Virtual Learning in Grades K-5: Best Practices from Calvert Learning to Support Elementary Students

 Finally, Calvert is flexible and adaptable to different situations.
 Calvert knows that technology can sometimes fail or cause problems.
 That’s why Calvert also provides a digital + print option for all core courses.
 Students can learn online or offline, depending on their needs and preferences.

-Calvert is the best choice for elementary virtual learning because it combines online and offline learning, project-based learning, parent involvement, and flexibility.
-Calvert helps students learn better and enjoy learning more.
+Learn more about how Calvert Learning combines online and offline learning, project-based learning, parent involvement, and flexibility, helping students learn better and enjoy learning more.